designer-for-camel/camel-designer/README.md

     - pressing the keys (Mac) <kbd>⌘</kbd>+<kbd>K</kbd> then <kbd>M</kbd>, (Windows) <kbd>Ctrl</kbd>+<kbd>K</kbd> then <kbd>M</kbd>
 4. The preview button will appear (top right), click on it as shown in the extension animation above.
 5. The Designer view will load, you can now model you Camel definitions.

+## How-To guide

+To get more familiar with the available functionality, check the   [*HOW-TO*](./docs/how-to.md) guide which includes step by step details and helpful animations.

 ## Requirements